Skip to main content

 Examples of how we use statistics and analytics cookies include:

-- Analytics cookies: These cookies are used to gather data on user interactions with the website, such as the number of visitors, the time spent on the site, sources of traffic and user behaviours.
-Tools like Google Analytics or Microsoft Clarity use these cookies to provide insights into website performance and user engagement.
+• Analytics cookies: These cookies are used to gather data on user interactions with the website, such as the number of visitors, the time spent on the site, sources of traffic and user behaviours.
+We use Google Analytics, Microsoft Clarity and Hotjar to provide insights into website performance and user engagement.

 By using statistics cookies, website owners can make data-driven decisions to enhance the overall functionality and user experience of their site, ensuring it meets the needs and preferences of its visitors.